Aspect weavers

 Creating a weaver-based aspect

-The following steps guide you to the process of creating a weaver-based aspect and its weaver:
+The following steps guide you through the process of creating a weaver-based aspect and its weaver:

 Step 2.
-Define the public interface of your aspect (typically a custom attribute)
+Define the public interface of your aspect (typically an attribute)

 Step 3.
 Create the weaver for this aspect

-. - Add the MetalamaPlugInAttribute custom attributes to this class.
+2. Add the MetalamaPlugInAttribute attribute to this class.

-At this point, the code will look like this:
+At this point, the code should look like this:

 using Metalama.Framework.Engine.AspectWeavers;